kptdev/kpt/site/content/en/reference/live/init/_index.md

 be used to track previously applied resources so that they can be pruned when they are deleted.

+Alternatively, if the RESOURCE_GROUP_INVENTORY environment variable is set, the init command will initialize a package using the next generation inventory object (**ResourceGroup** custom resource).
+See commands `migrate` and `install-resource-group` for more information.

-The template resource is required by other live commands such as apply, preview and destroy.
+The inventory object is required by other live commands such as apply, preview and destroy.

 ### Examples